Time: May 19, 2017 from 10:30am to 4:30pm

-In a digital age, the potential of dynamic and exploratory interrelationships between writing, reading and conversations is frequently overlooked.
-This is often to the impoverishment of personal, professional and organisational development.
-Contemporary experience of writing, reading and conversations is frequently stressful, noisy, inspected and interrupted.
-Which aspects and emphases are changing, and which will endure?
+In a digital age, the potential of dynamic and exploratory interrelationships between writing, reading and conversations is frequently overlooked, to the impoverishment of personal, professional, organisational and global development.
+What can we do about this?
 Let's explore how to enrich our private and public communication practices.
-This workshop is a follow-up to a project initiated with the AMED Writers’ Group in June 2015.
+This workshop is a follow-up to a project initiated in June 2015.

 How might we engage?

-Of course, each form and format of communication has its benefits and limitations, and writing is not a panacea: different people have different preferences or constraints affecting how they communicate, learn and develop.
+Depending on context, each form and format of communication has its benefits and limitations, and writing is not a panacea: different people communicate, learn and develop differently.
 However, thoughtful approaches to writing and reading in particular often get short shrift in this age of increasingly mobile and instant communication technologies and practices.

-Drawing upon our respective writing and reading histories, and taking advantage of the reflective spaces available to us in and around the Brighton Friends Meeting House (BFMH), we'll enjoy moments of related discussion, reading and writing, moving across a faster/slower spectrum.
-As critical friends we can confirm or challenge our respective writing and reading assumptions and practices, and consider future possibilities.
+Today, we'll draw upon our respective writing and reading histories, and take advantage of the reflective spaces available to us in and around the Brighton Friends Meeting House (BFMH).
+We'll enjoy moments of related discussion, reading and writing, shifting across a faster/slower spectrum.
+As critical friends we'll confirm or challenge our respective writing and reading assumptions and practices, and consider future possibilities.
 We’ll each have plenty of opportunity to pay attention to our own current writing and reading enthusiasms and projects.
 Where appropriate, we’ll also draw upon experiences of producing and contributing to AMED’s journal.

-What to bring: Please bring some technology of your choice for both manuscript and digital writing and reading (BFMH is wi-fi-enabled).
+What to bring: Please bring some writing and reading technology of your choice - both manuscript and digital if possible.
 Also, please come prepared to share your ideas for, or examples of, a writing or reading project that you’re working on or considering.